-The HP56 pepper, also called the Death Strain could possibly beat the current record holder The Carolina Reaper.
+The HP56 pepper, also called the Death Strain pepper could possibly beat the current record holder The Carolina Reaper.
 On August 7, 2013 the Carolina Reaper was officially recognized by Guiness World Records as the hottest chili in the world testing at 1,569,300 Scoville Heat Units (SHU) average with a peak value of 2,200,000 SHU.
-This new pepper strain “HP56” blows that out of the water with preliminary testing of over 3,000,000 SHU!
+This new death strain “HP56” blows that out of the water with preliminary testing of over 3,000,000 SHU!

 As the news reporter describes in the video, the HP56 has a delayed burn, which could trick unsuspecting victims into initially thinking this pepper isn’t hot at all.
 The first 10 seconds you can taste the full flavor of this pepper; the heat kicks in and never stops building.
 The extreme concentration of capsaicinoids of the HP56 may cause unseasoned pepperheads to hallucinate.